 Review: Olympus E-5 Review, Jerry Jackson, Oct.
 22, 2010

-Review Credibility: Very Good Imaging-Resource.com hasn't put the Olympus E-5 through the site's usual exhaustive testing.
-Still, editors evaluate all of the camera's features, and Barnett is "impressed with the images" after shooting with a prototype.
+Imaging-Resource.com hasn't put the Olympus E-5 through the site's usual exhaustive testing.
+Still, editors evaluate all of the camera's features and are "impressed with the images" after shooting with a prototype.

 Review: Tested: Olympus E5, Philip Ryan, Dec.
 3, 2010

-Review Credibility: Fair About 30 customers review the Olympus E-5 at Amazon.com, with many giving it a perfect 5 stars.
+About 35 customers review the Olympus E-5 at Amazon.com, with many giving it a perfect 5 stars.
 Some complain about noisy low-light images, however.